smoldata/raspberry-pi/README.md

 ## Headless login

-*Note: this may not work any more, now that SSH isn't enabled by default*
+*Note: this may not work any more, now that the SSH service isn't enabled by default*

 Once your Pi is up and running, plug it into a router with an ethernet cable & track down the IP address from the DHCP client list.
 If you have the `nmap` utility installed, you can also search for all the clients serving on port 22: